TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 We start with the first.  <BR>
 Numerical data can be stored in a matrix.<BR>
 For instance, a black-and-white picture/photo can be stored 'pixel by pixel', by numbers that indicate the gray scale, which may for instance be any integer from 0 (completely white) to 31 (completely black).
-A 9:16 photo may then be stored as a 1080x1350 matrix.
+A 9:16 photo may then be stored as, say,  a 1080x1350 matrix.
 <BR>
 As another example, think of a survey of $n$ questions that have to be answered using a 1-5 scale.
 If the numbers of respondents is $N$, the data can be represented by an $N \times n$ matrix.